DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 {% endhighlight %}

 ##### Observe Changes
 Every type has its own bunch of events, to that you can listen to.
 All ObjectTypes can throw *add*, *update*, and *delete* events.
-The observe pattern in yjs is very similar to [Object.observe](http://www.html5rocks.com/en/tutorials/es7/observe/?redirect_from_locale=de), an upcoming standard for observing changes on Javascript objects.
+The observe pattern in Yjs is very similar to [Object.observe](http://www.html5rocks.com/en/tutorials/es7/observe/?redirect_from_locale=de), an upcoming standard for observing changes on Javascript objects.

 {% highlight javascript %}
 y.observe(function(events){